THE MODERN SLAVERY ACT 2016 (the “Act”)

 - Where appropriate, taking into account the size of our spend, nature of the product and results of supplier audits, there is communication and personal contact with the next link in the supply chain to understand their compliance with our expectations.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year
+The statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year.

 Jonathan Glenn, CEO, Consort Medical plc